aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/rangecollection/_index.md

 Adds a [Range](../../com.aspose.cells/range) item to the collection.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use AddRange() method.
+This method will be removed 6 months later since December 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |